kennytanggg/THRUX/docs/userguide/buildingelectricalmodel/one-line/index-one-line.rst

 Utility functions like navigation, or additional viewing properties can be found on the workspace toolbox at the top.

-Property Tags can be applied to assist with design or network visualization.
+:ref:`Property Tags <One-Line-Property_Tags>` can be applied to assist with design or network visualization.

 .. index:: How to Create a Source